hoophopp/hoophopp/README.md

 ## 💬 A Personal Note

 I’m passionate, persistent, and practical.
-I don’t just code to learn — I build to **solve**, **express**, and **grow**.
+I don’t just code to learn  I build to **solve**, **express**, and **grow**.
 Whether it’s tweaking a UI or debugging an API, I’m all in.
 Always learning, always building.

--i love yall <3
+- i love yall <3

 ---